SILK ROAD RAIL ADVENTURE

 Day 1 – Welcome to Kazakhstan!

-This afternoon, you’ll hit the ground running with a city tour of Astana, Central Asia’s youngest capital.
+You’ll hit the ground running with a city tour of Astana, Central Asia’s youngest capital.
 It’s futuristic, it’s fun and it’s oh-so-exciting!
 Everything you see will feel like a highlight, but once you feast your eyes on the Astana Grand Mosque, the biggest mosque in Central Asia, you’ll agree that this is the showstopper.

-Tonight, get to know your group of Mag Railers over dinner at one of our favourite local Kazakh restaurants.
+Kazakh restaurants.
 You’re going to have the experience of a lifetime together over the next few weeks!

 Accommodation: Hotel Hilton Garden Inn (or similar), Astana – Kazakhstan

-Included: Lunch and Dinner
+Included: Dinner

 Day 2 – Astana